YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 Configure the plugin settings to align with your institution's absence policies:

-1. Navigate to Site administration > Plugins > Local plugins > Absence Request
+1. Navigate to Site administration > Plugins > Local plugins > Absence Reporting
 2. Configure the following settings:
-   - **Requests per term**: Set the maximum number of absence requests students can submit per term (default: 2)
+   - **Reports per term**: Set the maximum number of absence reports students can submit per term (default: 2)

 ### Managing User Permissions